Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 ## 2. Folder structure

-- iOS: XCode project
+- ios: XCode project
-- Android: Android Studio project
+- android: Android Studio project
-- Shared:
-  - common: Common code that is about to share.
+- common: Common code that is about to share across platforms without any change.
-  - ios
-  - android
+- platforms:
+  - ios: platform specific API for iOS
+  - android: platform specific API for Android

 Very easy to understand.
-One interesting thing here is in the `Shared` folder, besides the `common` folder.
-What's the `android` and `ios` folder for?
+One interesting thing here is in the `common` folder, besides the `common` folder.
+What's the `platforms/android` and `platforms/ios` folder for?
 Well, they are for platform-specific API.

-Maybe you will argue that `android` and `ios` folder is not really shared code, they only exist because they will let the `common` folder to have more shared code, because you have to deal with the platform specific code if you want to share more logic.

-But it does make sense to put them beside the `common` folder rather than in the `Android` and `iOS` native project.
-Because this is where their code get used.
-And by putting them beside each other, we can easily test and debug them.

 ### 2.1 How to consume the lib